-- ask AVA The Ask AVA prevention platform has been created to support education practitioners across the UK to develop and deliver a comprehensive programme to stop Violence Against Women and Girls. - NSPCC Online Self-assessment tool to ensure organisations are doing everything they can to safeguard children. - NSPCC Resources which help adults respond to children disclosing abuse.
-NSPCC also provides free and independent advice about HSB: NSPCC Harmful sexual - behaviour framework - Safeguarding Unit, Farrer and Co. and Carlene Firmin, MBE, University of Bedfordshire Peer-on-Peer Abuse toolkit provides practical guidance for schools on how to prevent, identify early and respond appropriately to peer-on-peer abuse. - Contextual Safeguarding Network self-assessment toolkit for schools to assess their own response to HSB. - Childnet STAR SEND Toolkit equips, enables and empowers educators with the knowledge to support young people with special educational needs and disabilities. - Childnet Just a joke? provides lesson plans, activities, a quiz and teaching guide designed to explore problematic online sexual behaviour with 9-12 year olds. - Childnet Step Up, Speak Up a practical campaign toolkit that addresses the issue of online sexual harassment amongst young people aged 13-17 years old. - NSPCC Harmful sexual behaviour framework an evidence-informed framework for children and young people displaying HSB. - Contextual Safeguarding Network Beyond Referrals Schools leavers for addressing HSB in schools. - Farrer & Co: Addressing child on child abuse: a resource for schools and colleges.
+- ask AVA The Ask AVA prevention platform has been created to support education practitioners across the UK to develop and deliver a comprehensive programme to stop - Violence Against Women and Girls. - NSPCC Online Self-assessment tool to ensure organisations are doing everything they can to safeguard children. - NSPCC Resources which help adults respond to children disclosing abuse. - The NSPCC also provides free and independent advice about HSB: NSPCC Harmful sexual behaviour framework - Safeguarding Unit, Farrer and Co. and Carlene Firmin, MBE, University of Bedfordshire - Peer-on Peer Abuse toolkit provides practical guidance for schools on how to prevent, identify early and respond appropriately to peer-on-peer abuse. - Contextual Safeguarding Network self-assessment toolkit for schools to assess their own response to HSB. - Child net STAR SEND Toolkit equips, enables and empowers educators with the knowledge to support young people with special educational needs and disabilities. - Child net Just a joke?
+Provides lesson plans, activities, a quiz and teaching guide designed to explore problematic online sexual behaviour with 9-12-year-olds. - Child net Step Up, Speak Up a practical campaign toolkit that addresses the issue of online sexual harassment amongst young people aged 13-17 years old. - NSPCC Harmful sexual behaviour framework an evidence-informed framework for children and young people displaying HSB.

+Farrer & Co: Addressing child on child abuse: a resource for schools and colleges.
 This resource provides practical guidance for schools and colleges on how to prevent, identify early and respond appropriately to child-on-child abuse.